 One of the most popular tart apples, Granny Smiths are crisp and quite sour.
 They're a good all-purpose cooking apple, and their flavor is enhanced when paired with sweeter, spicier apples in pies and crisps.

-Developed in Minnesota and introduced fairly recently, Honeycrisps are fantastic eating apples.
+Developed in Minnesota, Honeycrisps are fantastic eating apples.
 As the name indicates, they are crisp and juicy, with a honey-sweet and tart flavor.
 Honeycrisps are also good for baking and applesauce.

 A very old variety, Ida Reds have a tangy flavor and a flesh that is sometimes tinted a rosy pink.
 Ida Red apples make beautiful applesauce: cook the apples with the skins on and strain the sauce to get the best pink color.
 Ida Reds keep their shape during baking and are also excellent in salads and for freezing.

 A blend of Jonathan and Golden Delicious apples, Jonagolds have a tangy-sweet flavor.
 With a yellow-green base and a blush stripe, is excellent both for eating fresh and for cooking.

 Jonathans are quite tart, with a rich, slightly spicy apple flavor.
 They hold their shape well when baked.
 They are also good in salads and for applesauce.

 Sweet and aromatic, Macouns are excellent for snacking, in salads and for sauce.
 With bright red skin and juicy white flesh, they make an attractive apple on a cheese plate.

 A classic bright red apple with green undertones, juicy, crisp McIntoshes tend to break down when cooked.
 They are delicious eaten out of hand or in sauce, and are best paired with Golden Delicious or other apples in pies and other baked goods.